-What do you get when you cross an AI language model with a human?
-A prompt engineer, of course!
+Before we dive in, here's another question for you!
+What do you get when you cross an AI model with a human?
+An AI prompt engineer, of course!

 Prompt engineering is the process of designing prompts that help large language models (LLMs) generate text, translate languages, write different kinds of creative content, and answer your questions in an informative way.